 A mastectomy is surgery to remove the breast tissue.
 Some of the skin and the nipple may also be removed.
 However, surgery that spares the nipple and skin can now be done more often.
 The surgery is most often done to treat breast cancer.

 Breast removal surgery; Subcutaneous mastectomy; Nipple sparing mastectomy; Total mastectomy; Skin sparing mastectomy; Simple mastectomy; Modified radical mastectomy; Breast cancer - mastectomy

 Before surgery begins, you will be given general anesthesia.
 This means you will be asleep and pain-free during surgery.

 There are different types of mastectomies.
 Which one your surgeon performs depends on the type of breast problem you have.
 Most of the time, mastectomy is done to treat cancer.
 However, it is sometimes done to prevent cancer (prophylactic mastectomy).

 The surgeon will make a cut in your breast and perform one of these operations:

-A plastic surgeon may be able to reconstruct the breast during the same operation.
-You may also choose to have breast reconstruction with implants or natural tissue later.
-If you have reconstruction, a skin or nipple sparing mastectomy may be an option.
-With skin sparing, the nipple and areola are removed along with the breast, but only a small amount of skin is removed.
-Nipple sparing mastectomy is removal of the breast, but leaving all of the skin and the nipple and areola.
+A plastic surgeon may be able to begin reconstruction of the breast during the same operation.
+You may also choose to have breast reconstruction at a later time.
+If you have reconstruction, a skin- or nipple-sparing mastectomy may be an option.

 Mastectomy will take about 2 to 3 hours.